 to help you find the answer.

-If you cannot resolve the case and need to refer to the Supply Policy team with a written submission, you need to put them in a position to make their decision based upon a full understanding of the facts.
+If you cannot resolve the case and need to refer to the VAT Advisory policy team with a written submission, you need to put them in a position to make their decision based upon a full understanding of the facts.

-You should submit the case following the guidance on the Indirect Tax Directorate Intranet site Getting Advice
+Guidance about the process for submitting requests to the VAT Advisory policy team can be found in VPOLADV.

 Previous page